 Running until 2021, SOS Central Asia will identify and support conservation projects aimed at helping protect these species while supporting local communities through community engagement, the generation of alternative livelihood options, capacity building, public awareness raising, and similar supporting activities.
 Additionally, SOS Central Asia will seek to augment and complement both the geographic and ecological scope of other conservation actions in the region.
 It will do so by generating synergies through coordinated conservation planning and investments.

 SOS Central Asia will provide small to medium-sized grants to Civil Society Organisations.
-Interested parties can learn about applying for a grant by visiting the Calls for Proposals web-page.
+Any active Calls for Proposals are posted on the Calls for Proposals web-page.